-The JRS UK hosting scheme offering destitute refugees respite accommodation
+Could you join the JRS UK hosting scheme offering destitute refugees respite accommodation?

 One of the greatest challenges faced by the refugees attending the JRS weekly Day Centre is the lack of accommodation.
 Destitute refugees are often forced to seek respite on night buses, rely on friends who might host them for a night or two, or else find a nook where they can bed down for the night.

 In response, the JRS At Home scheme aims to match destitute refugees with individuals, parishes and religious communities who are able and willing to offer accommodation for a three-month period.

 We know that opening your home and community to welcome a stranger can be a daunting prospect.
 For this reason, the At Home scheme is designed to prepare hosts and guests in advance of the hosting placement, with support continuing thereafter.

 Refugee friends in need of accommodation and who meet the scheme’s eligibility criteria are identified as potential guests.
 They are then introduced to hosts who are willing to provide accommodation and a warm welcome for the duration of the three-month period.
 Guests continue attending the Day Centre* and receiving support from JRS throughout the time that they are hosted.